yoelfme/PracticePython/README.md

-# PracticePython
+# Practices and Exercises of Beginning Python book

-Practice of Python from the book Beginning Python
+Practice of Python from the book Beginning Python writer by James Payne